 Let Automated Sentiment Analysis do all the heavy lifting

-Automated Sentiment first analyzes all Comments, and, if English is detected, it applies a sentiment based on our advanced sentiment library.
+Automated Sentiment first analyzes all Comments, and, if English is detected, it applies a sentiment based natural language processing.
+The neural network learns from hundreds of thousands of training examples.
 When the sentiment is recognized automatically, the letter A is added next to the comment.

 Automated Sentiment can be found in the same place as manual sentiment.
 What’s more, you can always manually change all automated sentiment – so you can rest easy knowing that you’ll always have the final say.
 It should also be noted that manual sentiment has a higher priority than automated sentiment, as users can change the automatically assigned sentiments in the comment detail.